 Yes, you can alleviate symptoms of sleep apnea at home, but may need medical intervention to rid yourself of Sleep Apnea.
 You can change your sleeping position, lose weight, quit smoking, and more.
 Give us a call today for more in-depth steps to help alleviate symptoms at home.

 Sleep Apnea Consultation

 Sleep apnea can only be diagnosed by a medical doctor.
-Dr. Eskow will conduct an exam and sleep apnea pre-screening to assess your sleep apnea symptoms.
-We will coordinate a sleep study with a sleep center in the Washington DC metro area for a full diagnosis.
-If you are diagnosed with sleep apnea, we will create a treatment plan to improve your symptoms and deliver you with more restful sleep.
+Our dental care team will conduct an exam and sleep apnea pre-screening to assess your sleep apnea symptoms.
+We will coordinate a sleep study with a sleep center in the Bethesda area for a full diagnosis.
+If you are diagnosed with sleep apnea, we will create a treatment plan to improve your symptoms and deliver you more restful sleep.

 If you suffer from snoring and sleep apnea in the Bethesda MD area, call (301) 200-5222, or request an appointment online for a sleep apnea pre-screening with Dr. Eskow.